ndtp/android-testify/README.md

 This plugin will enhance the developer experience by adding fully integrated IDE UI for all relevant Testify commands:

+With the installation of an Intellij-platform plugin, many common Testify actions can be seamlessly integrated into your IDE.
+The Testify Android Studio plugin is available for Android Studio version 4.0 through 4.2 via the Intellij Marketplace.
 - Run the Testify screenshot tests
 - Record a new baseline image
 - Pull screenshots from the device and into your project